Personal Social Health Economic Education

-It has been designed to meet the 2020 DfE statutory requirements for Relationship Education, Sex Education and Health Education, and is built around progressive units of work from the PSHE Association Primary Toolkit.
-We have also incorporated elements of the PSHE Association’s Character Curriculum in order to explicitly promote positive personal attributes, including resilience, confidence, honesty and ambition, through the two ‘Dimensions’, Developing Me and Managing my Relationships.
-We believe that it is important children understand what it means to have ‘good character’, and how to recognise these skills and attributes in themselves and others, in order to prepare them for life in modern Britain.
+It has been designed to meet the DfE statutory requirements for Relationship Education and Health Education, and is built around progressive units of work based on the PSHE Association's question-based curriculum.
+Through our curriculum, we aim to promote positive personal attributes, such as resilience, confidence, honesty and ambition.
+We believe that it is important children understand what it means to have ‘good character’ and personal and social responsibility, as well as how to recognise these skills and attributes in themselves and others, in order to prepare them for life in modern Britain.

 - LIVING IN THE WIDER WORLD

 Online safety is an integral part of our PSHE curriculum and is addressed in specific lesson content across the year.
 Through this work, each class draws up their own age-appropriate Online Safety Charter to remind them how to keep safe online, and this is referred to through subsequent units and whenever relevant.
 The PSHE Association SEND Planning Framework is used by teachers in the planning cycle and is referred to when setting EHCP pastoral targets for children with SEND if appropriate.

 Our aim is to enable all the children at Ash Grove Academy to feel prepared for life after primary school and to become healthy, active, engaged and risk-aware citizens of the future.